 How to Get Global Entry

 Global Entry itself costs $100 for a five-year membership.
-However, plenty of credit cards include a credit Global Entry or TSA PreCheck enrollment as a perk – it seems like a new card adds this feature every month.
+However, plenty of credit cards include a credit Global Entry or TSA PreCheck enrollment as a perk.
+It seems like a new card adds this feature every year.

-Thrifty Tip: Read our guide on the top four cards that offer Global Entry or TSA PreCheck.
+Read our guide on the top cards that offer Global Entry or TSA PreCheck.